 Before we dive into your DBT plan, you’ll sit down with a therapist to discuss why you’re considering DBT and your goals for treatment.
 This pre-treatment and intake process is completed in a total of five sessions, and it allows your therapist to create a DBT plan that is specifically geared toward meeting you where you are and walking beside you as you achieve specific goals through DBT treatment.

 Most people will begin with the behavioral stabilization stage.
 Other stages of DBT can happen simultaneously or may not be necessary for every client, but behavioral stabilization is typically an essential part of the DBT process.
 As the name implies, this first stage of treatment is all about identifying, managing, and changing the problematic behaviors that brought you to DBT.
 During this phase of DBT, you’ll address problem behaviors, self-harming behaviors, and behaviors that interfere with your ability to effectively receive therapy interventions.
 Additionally, you’ll learn the basic skills within the DBT modules (mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness).

 Stage 2 – Processing Trauma & Improving Emotional Experiencing

-emotional experiencing.
+Many of the people who choose to go through the DBT process are dealing with the effects of complex trauma, post-traumatic stress disorder (PTSD), or overwhelming, dysfunctional emotional experiencing.
 The second stage of treatment is about healing from trauma and learning to accept, manage, and process emotional and trauma responses in healthy ways.
 This may include working through the DBT-Prolonged Exposure (DBT-PE) protocol.